dbp/cpcj/_interviews/mark-lotto.md

 everyone on staff, all the editors, the writers below me, to fulfill that vision.
-Matter is a little complicated in the sense that Matter started out originally as a long-form science publication founded by Bobby Johnson and Jim Giles.
-Bobby continues to work for me, but Jim is no longer there.
+Matter is a little complicated in the sense that Matter started out originally as a long-form science publication founded by Bobbie Johnson and Jim Giles.
+Bobbie continues to work for me, but Jim is no longer there.
 It was <a href="https://www.kickstarter.com/projects/readmatter/matter/description" target="_blank">acquired by Medium not long after it raised its money on Kickstarter.</a>